The Derived Auslander-Iyama Correspondence: Introduction

 is endowed with the structure of $(d+2)$-angulated category---which we call standard---that is induced by the canonical triangulation of $\DerCat[c]{A}$, provided that $A\in\DerCat[c]{A}$ is a $d\ZZ$-cluster tilting object.
 The proof of \Cref{coro:pre-d+2-ang=unit} relies on the fact that the AL $(d+2)$-angulation and the standard $(d+2)$-angulation of $\proj*{\Lambda}$ coincide up to sign; we demonstrate this in \Cref{thm:GKO_AL_Massey}.
 Toda brackets enter the proof of \Cref{thm:GKO_AL_Massey} as these can be used to detect standard $(d+2)$-angles (\Cref{thm:TodaBracket_d+2-angles}), and a certain agreement between Toda brackets and Massey products on $\dgH{A}=\gLambda$ (\Cref{thm:TodaMassey}) turns out to be essential for computations.
 Due to its technical nature, the reader may want to skip \Cref{sec:higher_stuff} on a first reading and refer to it as necessary throughout their reading of \Cref{sec:existence_and_uniqueness} (familiarity with \Cref{def:universal_Massey,def:restricted_universal_Massey} will largely suffice).

 Having established all the necessary technical preliminaries, in \Cref{sec:existence_and_uniqueness} we prove \Cref{thm:dZ-Auslander_correspondence} and \Cref{thm:secondary_formality}.
 We deduce \Cref{thm:dZ-Auslander_correspondence} from a more precise statement, \Cref{thm:A-Ainfty-version}, which allows us to construct the inverse of the correspondence: There exists an essentially unique minimal $A_\infty$-algebra structure $A$ on $\gLambda$ whose restricted universal Massey product is a unit in the corresponding Hochschild--Tate cohomology, that is such that $A\in\DerCat[c]{A}$ is a $d\ZZ$-cluster tilting object.
 The proofs of \Cref{thm:secondary_formality} and \Cref{thm:A-Ainfty-version} utilise the same homotopical techniques (which we discuss in the relevant subsections) leveraged in \cite{Mur22} to establish \Cref{thm:dZ-Auslander_correspondence} in the case $d=1$ of triangulated categories of finite type; in particular the obstruction theory developed in \cite{Mur20b} by the second-named author plays a crucial role in this part of the article.
-In \Cref{sec:comms_non_uniqueness} we illustrate the necessity for the hypotheses in \Cref{thm:dZ-Auslander_correspondence} and \Cref{thm:projLambda_existence_and_uniqueness} by means of examples and, in particular, show that there exist triangulated categories with a $d\ZZ$-cluster tilting object that admit inequivalent topological enhancements although they admit a unique ($\kk$-linear) DG enhancement (see~\Cref{subsubsec:Morava}).
+In \Cref{sec:comms_non_uniqueness} we illustrate the necessity for the hypotheses in \Cref{thm:dZ-Auslander_correspondence} and \Cref{thm:projLambda_existence_and_uniqueness} by means of examples.
 Finally, \Cref{sec:recognition_thms} includes several recognition theorems that we deduce from \Cref{thm:dZ-Auslander_correspondence}.